EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 ## System requirements

-To intsall Evernode, you server must meet following requirements:
+To install Evernode, you server must meet following requirements:

 - Operating system: **Ubuntu 20.04** 64 bit (M1/ARM CPUs not supported.
 Any other Ubuntu versions are not supported.)
 - RAM: **2 GB** minimum